-The success of the acquisition of Enterasys will depend on, among other things, our ability to combine the businesses of Extreme and Enterasys in a manner that does not materially disrupt existing relationships and that allows us to achieve anticipated operational synergies.
-We will face significant challenges in combining Enterasys's operations into our operations in a timely and efficient manner.
+The success of the acquisition of Enterasys Networks Inc., which we acquired on October 31, 2013, will depend on, among other things, our ability to combine the businesses of Extreme and Enterasys in a manner that does not materially disrupt existing relationships and that allows us to achieve anticipated operational synergies.
+We have faced and will continue to face significant challenges in combining the two operations into one in a timely and efficient manner.
 The failure to integrate successfully and to manage successfully the challenges presented by the integration process may result in us not achieving the anticipated benefits of the acquisition.

-We have made certain assumptions relating to the acquisition in our forecasts that may prove to be materially inaccurate.
+We have made certain assumptions relating to the acquisition in our forecasts but the actual results could differ materially.